philbucher/salome-kratos-converter/README.md

     * _Ctrl - r_ : Read Mesh
     * _Ctrl - i_ : Import Converter Scheme
     * _Ctrl - e_ : Export Converter Scheme
+* If you want to create Nodal entites (e.g. _NodalConcentratedElement_ or _PointCondition_), create and export a group of Nodes in SALOME.
+Read this file in the same way and _double-click_ on _Nodes_ to select what you want to assign.

 ## Enhanced Functionalities:
 At the beginning of the file `converter_utilities.py`, the user can select more advanced options: